escotoj/React-Portfolio/README.md

 Personal Portfolio to display current projects and contacts.
 - Uses Material UI for styling
-- Features 6 of my most recent projects
+- Features six of my most recent projects

 ## Table of Contents